Rutgers, The State University of New Jersey

 14:332:447 Digital Signal Processing Design (3) Applications of DSP algorithms in the areas of speech processing, image processing, radar, pattern recognition, and adaptive filtering using software implementations applied to realistic signals.
 Prerequisite: 14:332:346.

-14:332:448 Capstone Design in ECE (3) This course focuses on gaining design experience in team-oriented projects involving one discipline or another or interweaving of multiple areas in electrical and computer engineering.
+14:332:448 Capstone Design in ECE (3) This course focuses on gaining design experience in teamoriented projects involving one discipline or another or interweaving of multiple areas in electrical and computer engineering.
 In addition to already amassed theoretical knowledge, projects require application of standards and realistic engineering constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
 Prerequisite: 14:332:345 and 14:332:449.

 14:332:449 Introduction to Capstone Design in ECE This course focuses on the basics of project design and development of team-oriented projects involving one discipline or another or interweaving of multiple areas in electrical and computer engineering.
 The course will focus on project development under realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
 In addition, project management and team building skills will be developed to expand already amassed theoretical knowledge.
 Class level: Senior

 14:332:451 Introduction to Parallel and Distributed Programming (3) Parallel and distributed architectures, fundamentals of parallel/distributed data structures, algorithms, programming paradigms, introduction to parallel/distributed application development using current technologies.
-Prerequisites: 14:332:331, 351.
+Prerequisites: (14:332:331 and 14:332:351) or (1:198:211 and 14:332:351)

-14:332:452 Software Engineering (3) Software development life cycle, object-oriented software engineering, system specification, software measurement and estimation, and software design patterns.
+14:332:452 Software Engineering (3) Software development lifecycle, object-oriented software engineering, system specification, software measurement and estimation, software design patterns.
 Prerequisite: 14:332:351 or 01:198:112

 14:332:453 Mobile App Engineering and User Experience (3) Essential principles, techniques, tools, and methods for designing and implementing robust mobile applications and user experiences.
 Covers the basics of programming on a specific mobile platform, cell phone localization, energy efficiency, prototyping, security, user-centered design, and usability testing.
 Prerequisite: 14:332:351.